Braasileiro/HiAlgoSWITCH_Launcher/README.md

 My PC is not that great and the internal resolution of the game (Resident Evil HD Remaster 0) is high (1920x1440), so I can not reach 60FPS in the game. #SadFace

 While the staff did not discover how to change the internal resolution of this game, that's the way.
 I am studying how to inject hooks in Direct3D 9 and see if I can change the internal resolution of the game.
-Any progress'll let here in the README.
+Any progress i will let here in the README.

 # Installing
 The program has no installer, just open the executable "HiAlgoSWITCH_Launcher.exe" and follow the instructions.